statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 2.3.
 The construction and materials of all means of access and their attachment to the ship’s structure shall be to the satisfaction of the Administration.
 The means of access shall be subject to survey prior to, or in conjunction with, its use in carrying out surveys in accordance with regulation I/10.
 3. Safe access to cargo holds, cargo tanks, ballast tanks and other spaces

 3.1.
-Safe access<sup> 4) Refer to the Recommendations for entering enclosed spaces aboard ships, adopted by the Organization by resolution A.864(20). </sup> to cargo holds, cofferdams, ballast tanks, cargo tanks and other spaces in the cargo area shall be direct from the open deck and such as to ensure their complete inspection.
+Safe access to cargo holds, cofferdams, ballast tanks, cargo tanks and other spaces in the cargo area shall be direct from the open deck and such as to ensure their complete inspection.
 Safe access to double bottom spaces or to forward ballast tanks may be from a pump-room, deep cofferdam, pipe tunnel, cargo hold, double hull space or similar compartment not intended for the carriage of oil or hazardous cargoes.

 3.2.
 Tanks, and subdivisions of tanks, having a length of 35 m or more, shall be fitted with at least two access hatchways and ladders, as far apart as practicable.
 Tanks less than 35 m in length shall be served by at least one access hatchway and ladder.
 When a tank is subdivided by one or more swash bulkheads or similar obstructions which do not allow ready means of access to the other parts of the tank, at least two hatchways and ladders shall be fitted.